casper-network/docs-archive/dapp/erc20/contract.md

 ERC-20 will have two contracts:
 * `erc20` contract that handles ERC-20 implementation,
-* `proxy` contract that should be called by the account.
+* `erc20_indirect` session code that should be called by the account.
 It calls `erc20` on behalf of the account, so `erc20` has its own context.

 The `contract` crate will include:
 * `errors.rs` - errors definition,